Abracadabra (Brown Eyed Girls song)

 "Abracadabra" is a song recorded by South Korean girl group Brown Eyed Girls.
 Released as the second single from Sound-G in July 2009, it marked a change in the group's image and style.
 The song topped various on- and offline charts, including a 3-week chart-topping run on music portal Mnet.

 Background and release

 The song lyrics is written by Kim Eana (김이나), while Miryo wrote the rap lyrics.
-It is composed by a hit-songwriter Lee Min-soo (이민수) and hit-maker and DJ Hitchhiker.
+It is composed by songwriter Lee Min-soo (이민수) and DJ Hitchhiker.
 Due to the various girl groups that debuted and succeeded in 2009, the Brown Eyed Girls felt that having a cute and innocent concept would work against them; as such, they came back as "sexy bad girls".
 The group returned to the various network music shows at the end of July, continuing the mature concept.